Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 The 6 Bands Every Prompt Needs (And What Happens Without Them)

-I've measured 275 prompt-response pairs and weighted which parts of a prompt actually drive quality.
+I measured 275 prompt-response pairs.
+I scored which parts of a prompt drive quality.
 The results surprised me.
-The part most people spend the most effort on — the TASK description — matters the least.
-The part almost nobody writes — CONSTRAINTS — matters the most.
+The part most people focus on, the TASK description, matters least.
+The part almost nobody writes, CONSTRAINTS, matters most.

-Here's the full picture, with exactly what each band does and what happens when it's missing.
+Here is the full picture.
+I will show what each band does and what happens when it is missing.

 sinc-LLM — prompt as a 6-frequency-band signal